Back to posts

 }

-Schema Design in ClickHouse
+Schema Design in ClickHouse: Flexibility and Efficiency

 • Compression Optimization: The schema uses codecs and strings to enhance compression and reduce storage needs.
 Codecs like Delta, Gorilla, and LZ4 help achieve high compression rates.